cardano-foundation/testnets-cardano-org/resources/content/articles/en/vasil-feature-overview-en.md

 ### Plutus evaluator speed improvements

-Due to performance improvements in the Plutus evaluator, both PlutusV1 and PlutusV2 scripts have lower cost model parameters than before, resulting in 20-30% improvements in script resource usage.
+Due to performance improvements in the Plutus evaluator, both Plutus v1 and Plutus v2 scripts have lower cost model parameters than before, resulting in 20-30% improvements in script resource usage.

 ### Updated cost model parameters